Through scholarships and grants, AUSL makes the cost of gaining a master’s degree at nationally ranked DePaul University significantly more affordable

 What are the steps for applying and receiving the TEACH Grant?

-To be apply for eligibility for the TEACH grant, residents must:
+To be eligible for the TEACH Grant, Residents must:

 - Complete, sign, and submit the TEACH Grant forms at DePaul University to DePaul Financial Aid